 FOR IMMEDIATE RELEASE March 26, 2012

-The Metropolitan Drug Enforcement Network Team (MDENT) conducted the investigation.
-Assistant United States Attorney Monica Dillon is in charge of the prosecution.
+This case was investigated by the Huntington Police Department.
+Assistant United States Attorney Joseph F. Adams is in charge of the prosecution.

 This case is being brought as part of Project Safe Neighborhoods.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by networking existing local programs targeting gun crime.